 Chora is a better choice if you have your own transport, the only issue may be parking.
 Sikinos Chora also has a supermarket and a couple of tavernas to eat at night.

 If you do stay in Alopronia, you can get to Chora in Sikinos by walking or if you are lucky flagging down a ride.
 There may also be buses running depending on seasonal demand.
 Check with your hotel for more information.

 Here's a map showing the Sikinos hotels you can choose from:

 Keep in mind that Sikinos does have more hotels and places to stay, just that not all of them appear on Booking.
-Keep an eye out for our upcoming guide on things to do in Sikinos which will list them all!
+Check our travel guide on things to do in Sikinos island for more details.

 Travel Guides to Greece

 Planning to travel to other islands beyond Ios and Sikinos?
 You might be interested in these Greek island hopping guides: